 Twenty years ago, the problem was that no one knew how to train for climbing.
 Information was scarce.
 Today, it's the opposite problem.
 Book after book lists technique, exercises and tips.
 Navigating this barrage of information, filtering out the irrelevant and homing in on what matters to your life, your climbing and your circumstances has been the limiting step for today's climber.

 This 176 page book is the first to present the science of improving at climbing in a way that will actually help you make confident decisions and stay focused on the things that will make the biggest difference.
+Copies sent from this store will be signed.

 "Dave Macleod's training book provides a welcome breath of fresh air for those who are tired of plodding through the same old training information.
 This is a step away from tedious theory and a move towards practical, hands-on advice, that really works!
 The very latest practical tips are delivered in a no-nonsense, user-friendly format and there are some golden lessons to be learnt on every page.
 Don't miss this opportunity to get your climbing on track." - Neil Gresham